 Example 6.
 Consider the following PROLEG program.
-The first set of rules and exceptions states that if the object is a human (not a dead body) and there exists both the action of murder and also the intention to murder, then the crime of murder has been committed unless there was a legitimate defense.
-The second set of rules and exceptions states that if the accused is attacked and takes emergency, necessary, and appropriate action to defend himself/herself, then this is a legitimate defense, unless there was no intention to harm the deceased.
+The first set of a defining rule and an exception states that if the object is a human (not a dead body) and there exists both the action of murder and the intention to murder, then the crime of murder has been committed unless there was a legitimate defense.
+The second set of a defining rule and an exception states that if the accused is infringed and takes emergent, necessary, and appropriate action to defend himself/herself, then this is a legitimate defense, unless there was no aggressive intention to harm the deceased.
 The remainder of the program deals with the facts in evidence.